Yanagiwara family: History

 Yanagiwara Sukeakira was the younger brother of Hino Suketomo, and because his eldest brother Hino Sukena was Emperor Kōgon's favorite, he served the Northern Court building up his power.
 He later moved to live at the Yanagiwara Mansion taking his family name from its name.

 The descendants of Sukeakira began writing, and this became the family business.
-Members of the family exceled in kidendō (the academic study of poetry) and were appointed bunshō-hakase (kidendō teachers).
+Members of the family excelled in kidendō (the academic study of poetry) and were appointed bunshō-hakase (kidendō teachers).
 However, the hereditary succession of this position died out in 1471, Yanagiwara Kazumitsu being the last family member appointed bunshō-hakase.

 After the Meiji Restoration, the family was appointed to the kazoku (hereditary peerage) with the title of Count.
 Count Yanagiwara Sakimitsu's sister, Yanagiwara Naruko, became a concubine of Emperor Meiji in 1873, and subsequently, the mother of Emperor Taishō.
 Sakimitsu's daughter, Byakuren Yanagiwara, was a poet and novelist who rose to prominence in 1921 following the Byakuren incident.

 The family has branches such as Mushanokōji and Machijiri.